ulfnic/clip-io/README.md

 # Write clipboard to a file
 clip-out > clipboard.txt

-# Pipe a command into clipboard
+# Pipe current date into the clipboard
 date | clip-in

+# Remove all trailing newlines
+printf '%s\n\n\n' 'no newline(s) after this' | clip-in -r

-# Pipe a heredoc into clipboard removing trailing newlines
+# Pipe a heredoc into clipboard
-clip-in -r <<-'EOF'
+clip-in <<-'EOF'
-	hello for a heredoc
+	hello from a heredoc
 EOF
 ```

-## License
-Licensed under Zero-Clause BSD (0BSD).
-See LICENSE for details.